 As a rule, stick insects need an enclosure that is three times as tall as the length of the insect.
 For Indian stick insects, this means a minimum of 12 inches tall, although a little taller would be better.
 Glass aquaria (10 to 15 gallon), tall glass jars, plastic pet containers, and other similar containers work well for housing, but the lid needs to be well ventilated and secure to prevent escapes.
 Fine netting can be fixed over the opening to such containers.

-Indian stick insects should be kept fairly warm, around 70 to 75 F (21 to 24 C).
+Indian stick insects should be kept fairly warm, around 70 to 75 degrees Fahrenheit (21 to 24 degrees Celsius).
 The temperature can be allowed to decrease a bit at night to mid to high 60s F. The best way to achieve the proper temperature is to keep them in a warm room, although supplementary heat can be provided through head pads meant for reptile enclosures or by placing a lamp near the cage.
-Using lamps for heat can be very drying, and white bulbs should not be used at night (red or blue colored bulbs can be used).
+Using lamps for heat can be very drying and white bulbs should not be used at night (red or blue colored bulbs can be used).

 The floor of the tank can be covered with paper for easy cleanup.
 An alternative material that helps conserve humidity is peat moss or vermiculite.
 This takes a bit more effort to keep clean, and shouldn't be kept too moist since mold growth could be a problem.
 Stick insects produce a fairly dry waste which is easy to clean up.

 Indian stick insects can reproduce in the absence of a male (parthenogenetic reproduction).
-A female will lay hundreds of tiny (0.08 inch or 2 mm) eggs over her life.
+A female will lay hundreds of tiny eggs (0.08 inch) over her life.
 These are smooth and round and can be collected from the bottom of the cage if desired.
 Place them in a tub of sand or vermiculite and leave in a warm place.
 They may take up to a year to hatch, and they should be kept in small separate rearing containers until they reach adulthood when they can be housed in small groups (similar environment to adults, feed a fresh supply of leaves often).

 The babies ("nymphs") molt several times before reaching adulthood, and during this process, they will hang suspended from a branch or the lid of the container.
 Molting is an extremely vulnerable time in development, and the insects should be left alone and not handled until the new exoskeleton is hardened after a molt.